Microphone on the background of the computer monitor.

 Just how should we live, according to psychology?
 We speak to psychologists about their research and whether they apply what they've discovered in their own lives.

-Check out our latest episode, number 38, on the application of "Nothing about us without us."
+Check out our latest episode, number 40, on the shifting tides of research into kink communities.

 Find all our past episodes below: